 On campus, off-campus, online, low-residency, or field-based teacher preparation or teacher professional development programs.

-This is the place to be if you want to become or progress as an educator—for over 100 years, we have been dedicated to teacher, student, and classroom improvement.
-Our practice-based programs and continuous assessment provide the experiences and feedback necessary for your success.
+If you want to become or progress as an educator, this is the place to be.
+For over 100 years, we have been dedicated to teacher, student, and classroom improvement.
+Our practice-based programs and ongoing assessment set you up for success.
 Principals and superintendents who have hired Lesley graduates consistently say that our graduates make a positive difference in their schools.

 Career Profile of Graduate School of Education Graduates 2015